 The 30-second U.S. announcement, subtitled in Urdu, shows Obama saying the U.S. rejects “all efforts to denigrate the religious beliefs of others.”
 Clinton is shown saying, “The United States government had absolutely nothing to do with this video.
 We absolutely reject its content and message.”

-A second message featuring clips, drawn from Google Inc. (GOOG)’s YouTube, of ordinary Americans condemning the film is also being shown in countries around the world, according to Nuland.
+A second message featuring clips, drawn from Google Inc. (GOOG:US)’s YouTube, of ordinary Americans condemning the film is also being shown in countries around the world, according to Nuland.
 The anti-Islamic video drew international condemnation when it was posted on YouTube, a video-sharing service.

 Rallies were held yesterday in a number of cities as Pakistanis expressed their anger over the movie that portrays the Prophet as a womanizer, sparking deadly protests and attacks on U.S. and European-linked targets in the Middle East.